Possseidon/dang-lib/README.md

 # dang-lib
-A C++ library, providing a variety of useful classes focused around game developement.
+A C++ library, providing a variety of useful classes focused around game development.